by Corinna Wood and Lee Warren

 First of all, when transplanting peppermint, make sure to put it in a place where you’re prepared for it to expand, as it spreads aggressively by roots.
 Our peppermint patch sends out runners several feet beyond its bed, even in the midst of a gravel path (you can also pull it out of those places you don’t want it).
 Planting in an outdoor planter is an option for containing it.

-Because it smells good, tastes yummy, and is very safe, it’s often used for children.
+Because it smells good, tastes yummy, and is great for all ages and stagees, it’s often used for children.
 In fact, since Corinna’s son Dylan was a wee toddler, he’s harvested fresh peppermint for the family at teatime.
 At grandma’s house, with the peppermint patch at the edge of the driveway, he would routinely pick a handful of stalks to play with, sniff, and eat, to stave off carsickness on the curvy roads back to their mountain home.

 Lemon Balm (Melissa officinalis)

 Super easy to grow, lemon balm thrives in the cool season (spring and fall), withstands the heat like a champ, and even tolerates some shade.
 Red Moon Herbs recently expanded from a few lemon balm plants to a lush bountiful circular bed more than 20 times the size of the original plants.
 We duplicated the plants from cuttings by taking the top couple of inches off an existing lemon balm plant, stripping the bottom leaves, and keeping these watered in some sandy potting soil.
 The cuttings soon grew roots and were ready to be planted.
 In less than a year, we had as much as we could harvest!

 Just crushing the leaves of this plant and inhaling deeply will give you, immediately, a sense of its traditional use as a gentle mood supporter.